Frequently asked questions about the DRGA

 How is this curriculum different from the JCCA curriculum?

-The Diploma of Rural Generalist Anaesthesia is modelled on the ANZCA curriculum and builds from the relevant core curricula of the ACRRM and RACGP fellowship programs for rural generalist practice.
+The Rural Generalist Anesthesia training program is modelled on the ANZCA curriculum and builds from the relevant core curricula of the ACRRM and RACGP fellowship programs for rural generalist practice.
 It consists of three core sections:

 1. Rural generalist anaesthesia roles in practice.